 Work Patent for CIS Nationals

 If you are a citizen of a CIS country that doesn’t need a visa to enter Russia, you don’t need to have either a Russian work permit or a job to enter Russia for work purposes.
-You need to apply for a work patent from the local GUVM office in your region within 30 days of arriving in Russia (failure to do this can result in a fine of up to R15,000).
+You need to apply for a work patent from the local GUVM office in your region within 30 days of arriving in Russia.
+Failure to do this can result in a fine of up to R15,000.
 You will then have 60 days to find employment.
-The work patent is valid for 12 months and is renewable once, and means that you can work outside of government quotas and your employer will not need an employment permit.
-To obtain a work patent, you will need to pass an exam demonstrating knowledge of Russian language, history and legislation of the Russian Federation.
+The work patent is valid for 12 months and is renewable once.
+This means that you can work outside of government quotas and your employer will not need an employment permit.
+To obtain a work patent, you will need to pass an exam demonstrating knowledge of Russian language, history, and legislation of the Russian Federation.